 As Narkal got older the subtle colors in his horn became more and more vibrant.
 Instead of a plain grey horn, his shined with all the colors of the rainbow.
-Since Narkal was used to being different from his peers, this new change wasn’t something he thought too much of.
+Since Narkal was used to being different from his peers, this wasn’t something he thought too much of.

 However, Narkal’s mom knew he was special.
 All narwhal boys have a special power of detecting vibes from the world around them with their horns.
 But as Narkal got older, and not much bigger, his horn seemed much more sensitive.

-He could tell when the fish were terrified of that big dark floating rock. (boats) The rock sometimes dangled out a giant plastic cloud that the fish would get stuck in.
-Then they would all disappear—sucked up into the rock, and their families never saw them again.
+He could tell when the fish were terrified of that big dark floating rock.
+The rock sometimes dangled out a giant plastic cloud that the fish would get stuck in.
+Then they would all disappear—sucked up into the rock.
+Their families never saw them again.

 This plastic stuff was often floating around near the surface.
 Where did it come from?
 It was so strange, like nothing else in the sea.
 And unlike everything else in the sea, it tasted terrible!
 It seemed to give everyone a tummy ache.
 Even Snarky the shark and Kilo the killer whale thought it tasted bad… and they are always up for a snack!

-Sometimes the floating rock got angry and shot vicious stingrays form another world (harpoons) into the water.
+Sometimes the floating rock got angry and shot vicious stingrays form another world into the water.
 This Great Rock seemed to get angrier when more narwhals and whales were nearby.